About the Centre

 'Collaborating in research for social justice'

-The Centre for Social Justice and Community Action is a research centre based at Durham University, made up of academic researchers from a number of departments and disciplines and community partners.
-Our aim is to promote and develop research, teaching, public/community engagement and staff development (both within and outside the university) around the broad theme of social justice in local and international settings, with a specific focus on participatory action research.
+The Centre for Social Justice and Community Action is a research centre based at Durham University, made up of academic researchers from a number of departments and disciplines and people from community , voluntary and other organisations.
+The Centre promotes and develops research, teaching, public/community engagement and staff development (both within and outside the university) around the broad theme of social justice in local and international settings, with a specific focus on participatory action research.

 - An international centre of excellence for theoretically informed participatory and community-based research.
-We do not see 'thinking' or 'theory' as separate from 'practice', or Universities as the only place where thinking and theory happen.
+We do not see 'thinking' or 'theory' as separate from 'practice', or universities as the only places where thinking and theory happen.

 - A locus for good practice in this type of research and associated initiatives in teaching, training, engagement and staff development.